kekyo/child-locator/child-locator/README-pack.md

 ### 1. Setup Provider

-First, wrap your app with `ChildLocatorProvider`:
+First, setup your app with `ChildLocatorProvider`:

 ```tsx
 import React from 'react';